Erdly History, Family Crest & Coats of Arms

 The name Erdly belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived in the parish of Eardley in Staffordshire.

 The surname Erdly was first found in Staffordshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Erdly family

-Another 263 words (19 lines of text) covering the years 1273 and 1824 are included under the topic Early Erdly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Erdly research.
+Another 89 words (6 lines of text) covering the years 1273 and 1824 are included under the topic Early Erdly History in all our PDF Extended History products and printed products wherever possible.

 Erdly Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Erdly include Eardley, Eardisley, Erdley, Eardlie, Ardley, Ardlie, Eardleigh, Ardleigh, Ardisley and many more.

 Early Notables of the Erdly family (pre 1700)